-On the way a visit to the village Jimingyi – a place said to remain pretty unrestored and authentic.
+On the way a visit to the village of Jimingyi – a place said to remain pretty unrestored and authentic.
 Whatever, the town wall already received it’s complete facelift; the ticket office also is brand new.
 Nevertheless, not many tourists, inside the walls a few really old houses and temples.
 Unfortunately there seems to be the policy to never repair an old house.
 Instead they’re replaced by new 1s.

 We enter the last Province in China – Inner Mongolia and early afternoon we arrive in Jining.
 A nondescript small town.